Bulgaria Tour: Land of History

 Changes in our itinerary, accommodations, and transportation schedules may occur.
 A good book to read as well as a flexible attitude and a sense of humor are essential.

 Remember that Bulgaria is a European country, and hotel rooms tend to be smaller than those in the USA.
 The rooms will be ‘European’ size, which means small.
-Even though we have carefully chosen the hotels, the hotels will not always meet standards that meet western expectations.
+Even though we have carefully chosen the hotels, the hotels will not always meet western expectations.
 They will occasionally be simple.
-Bellboys may not be available, and participants must be prepared to, at times, be responsible for their own luggage.
+Bell staff may not be available, and participants must be prepared to, at times, be responsible for their own luggage.

 Private Tours of Archaeological Sites